BlenderKit/blenderkit_asset_tasks/README.md

 Scripts in the root are standalone scripts which does, prefferably one, task.
 They can import from `blender_server_utils`, but should not import from one another.
-If some code is to be shared, it should be placed in `blender_server_utils`.
+If some code is to be shared, it should be placed in `blender_server_utils`!

 Standalone scripts in root often need do some stuff right inside Blender.
 For this they should start Blender with some script from `blender_bg_utils`.
 All code which has to be run inside Blender should be in `blender_bg_utils`.